home-assistant/developers.home-assistant/docs/integration_quality_scale_index.md

   - Tests for the config flow
   - Discoverable (if available)
   - Set unique ID in config flow (if available)
+- Raise `ConfigEntryNotReady` if unable to connect during platform setup (if appropriate)
 - Entities have device info (if available) ([docs](device_registry_index.md#defining-devices))
 - Tests for fetching data from the integration and controlling it ([docs](development_testing.md))
 - Has a code owner ([docs](creating_integration_manifest.md#code-owners))